makandra/katapult/README.md

 ## Development

-### Basic information
+### Getting started
 `Katapult` is tested with [RSpec](http://rspec.info/) and [Cucumber](https://cucumber.io/) + [Aruba](https://github.com/cucumber/aruba)
 ([API-Doc](http://www.rubydoc.info/github/cucumber/aruba/master/)).

-It caches a pristine Rails application inside its `tmp/` directory to speed up test runs.
-Keep this in mind, as it may lead to caching issues when switching Ruby versions or installing a new version of the Rails gem.

-Since `katapult` has full-stack integration tests, it requires a PostgreSQL account.
+For its full-stack integration tests, `katapult` requires a PostgreSQL account.
 Create a dedicated account on your local PostgreSQL server:

-    $> sudo -iu postgres
+    $> sudo -u postgres psql
-    postgres $> psql
     postgres=# CREATE ROLE katapult WITH createdb LOGIN;

-### Continuing development
-When you continue development on `katapult`, you first need to update a couple of things. `script/update` will guide you through the process.
+Whenever you start working on `katapult`, you should run `script/update`, which will guide you through a quick update process.

 ### Suggested workflow
-When adding a feature to `katapult`, it will take you some time to figure out how exactly the generated code should look like.
+When adding a feature to `katapult`, it will usually take you some time to figure out how exactly the generated code should look like.
 You'll be switching between `katapult`'s tests, its generators and the generated code.

 Here's a the suggested process:

 1) Run a scenario (create one if needed)
 2) Tag that scenario with @no-clobber.
 This will keep tests from modifying the generated test app.
-3) Go to tmp/aruba/katapult_test_app and commit all changes, so you'll have a clean working directory.
+3) Make a commit inside the generated test application, so you'll have a clean working directory: `script/kta git add --all && script/kta git commit -m 'x'`
 4) Modify the test app as needed.
-Remember you can boot a development server with `script/kta rails s`.
+Boot a development server with `script/kta rails s` if you like.
 5) Re-run the @no-clobber scenario (modify it as needed) until test and test app meet the expectations.
 6) Now look at the git diff in the test app and model everything with katapult's generators.
-7) Remove the @no-clobber tag and run the scenario normally to see if it's green.
+7) Remove the @no-clobber tag and run the scenario normally to see if it's still green.
 Remember to stop the development server first.

 ### Debugging